LIKE IT NEVER HAPPENED

 My extended family situation was not good, and after losing my only brother and having no parents, I was in a really vulnerable spot in my life.
 This was also during the pandemic, which was very isolating and stressful.

 For context, I had been “born and raised” Lutheran.
-I was baptized as an infant and confirmed in the eighth grade.
-I had some past church hurts caused by the pastor in the Lutheran church I attended and for many years.
+I was baptized as an infant and confirmed in the 8th grade.
+I had some past church hurts, caused by the pastor in the Lutheran church I attended and for many years, I did not attend church.
 In my heart, I had always believed there was a God, but I really did not know Jesus and there was very little evidence in my life that I had been saved.

 But then, when we heard Cody teach that Sunday morning, there was a shift.
 God was using him for sure—I strongly believe that.
 Cody was addressing the fact that anyone should be able to come into a church service, with no background in church or knowledge of the Bible and be able to understand what is being taught—and receive the word of God.
 Jesus often taught people who knew nothing about God, and this was clear in the Bible.

 For the first time I finally realized: maybe I’m not broken after all.
 Maybe I can continue to pursue God and, just maybe, begin to understand what is being taught in the Bible.
 I know that intelligence has nothing to do with receiving the word of God, but God had blessed me with the ability to obtain a PhD, so I think it’s safe to assume He also blessed me with the cognitive capacity to understand things on an intellectual level.
-However, it really was not a lack of understanding at an intellectual level; I just had not been saved yet, so, of course it did not make sense.
+So my struggle to understand the Bible was not a lack of understanding at an intellectual level; I just had not been saved yet so, of course it did not make sense.

 We basically did it all—if they offered the class, training, or experience, we were there.
 We were fully committed.
 We even prayed about the possibility of being called on a church plant someday.

 So, for the next few months we started to “get plugged in”.
-We joined a small group for the first time ever.
-In the past, joining a small group or life group was something I wanted nothing to do with.
+We started out by joining a small group for the first time ever.
+In the past, joining a small group or life group was something I wanted nothing to do with but felt like we could benefit from doing this.
 My husband and I also started volunteering, I was in the Kids Program and my husband was on security.
-We also started attending the monthly Team Christland meetings and the monthly Discipleship Community (DC) meetings.
-We also started pursuing membership by attending the four required classes and completing the Membership Bible Training.
-We also attended the “How to Pray for Others” class and even went to the conferences.
-At some point, we also started tithing to the church.
-We basically did it all—if they offered the class, training, or experience, we were there.
+We attended monthly Team Christland meetings and monthly Discipleship Community (DC) meetings.
+We very quickly started pursuing membership by attending the four required classes and completing the Membership Bible Training.
+We participated in“How to Pray for Others” class and even went to a few of the conferences.
+At some point, we started tithing to Christland.
+We basically did it all—if they offered the class, training, or experience we were there.
 We were fully committed.
 We even prayed about the possibility of being called on a church plant someday.
+Oh and we NEVER missed a service.
+We planned our trips or vacations around church events/Sunday mornings and if a child was sick, either my husband or myself would still attend service.

 For the first time in years, we felt like we had a community—like we had a family who genuinely loved and cared for us.
-The timeline of finding Christland in our own personal lives was not an accident.
+The timeline of finding Christland in our own personal lives was not an accident by any means either.
 God brought us to Christland for many reasons, some of which I do not know and some of them are very clear.
-About two weeks after we had attended our first service at Christland, I tragically lost my younger brother and was with him when he took his last breath.
+About two weeks after we had attended our first service in January 2020 at Christland, I tragically lost my younger brother and was with him when he took his last breath.
 My extended family situation was not good, and after losing my only brother and having no parents, I was in a really vulnerable spot in my life.
-This was also during the pandemic, which was very isolating and stressful.
+We also had the pandemic a few months later, which was very isolating and stressful.

 The people in our small group became my closest friends.
 At that time, I thought we were family.
 Many of the women I met at Christland threw me a baby shower and helped us welcome our second daughter into this world.
+If you are reading this story and you attended my baby shower, thank you from the bottom of my heart.
+Those memories hold a special place in my heart.
 Unfortunately, all of this would soon come crashing down in July 2022, when we attended the family meeting led by Sándor Paull.

 CHRISTLAND’S LEAD PASTOR DENOUNCED LOCAL MENTAL HEALTH PROFESSIONALS

-I should mention that several things happened along the way that were causes for concern and raised red flags.
+Before I continue, I should mention that several things happened along the way during those first two years that were causes for concern and raised red flags.

-In the first month of attending Christland, I decided to check out the Freedom class taught by Sándor Paull.
-Towards the end of the class Sándor, tore into the local mental health providers, especially the ones working for the Texas A&M Counseling and Psychological Services (CAPS).
+In the first month of attending Christland, I decided to check out the freedom class taught by Sándor Paull.
+Towards the end of the class Sándor tore into the local mental health providers, especially the ones working for the Texas A&M Counseling and Psychological Services (now known as University Health Service).
 He essentially stood up in front of a group of people and bashed local mental health counselors saying “they give terrible advice” and “if you are suicidal you just need to pray and talk to one of the pastors here.”
+I had a coworker with me at this class and we both just stared at each other in shock, with our jaws on the floor.

 I decided to check out the Freedom class taught by Sándor Paull.
-Towards the end of the class Sándor, tore into the local mental health providers, especially the ones working for the Texas A&M Counseling and Psychological Services (CAPS).
+Towards the end of the class Sándor tore into the local mental health providers, especially the ones working for the Texas A&M Counseling and Psychological Services (now known as University Health Service).

-Little did Sándor know, I used to work for CAPS as a graduate assistant when I was completing my doctoral studies at Texas A&M. I have a PhD in School Psychology from Texas A&M University, and through my studies as well as my professional experiences, I personally and professionally know MANY of the local counselors and psychologists.
-These mental health providers that he was degrading—many of whom are Christians and deeply love Jesus—have also been able to save hundreds, if not thousands, of individuals from committing suicide.
-Yet, in a matter of a few sentences, Sándor completely minimized the work they have done for the community.
+Little did Sándor know, I used to work for the Student Counseling Services as a graduate assistant when I was completing my doctoral studies at Texas A&M. I have a PhD in School Psychology from Texas A&M University, and through my studies as well as my professional experiences, I have had the opportunity to personally and professionally get to know MANY of the local counselors and psychologists that he was talking badly about.

 The following week, I reluctantly attended our small group meeting.
 At the end of the discussion, the leader’s wife offered to pray for me.
 I shared with her that I was feeling very confused about some things regarding the church and by what was said in the Freedom class.
-Honestly, I was very concerned and worried about the potential harm that this could be the result of the church’s stance on mental health.
+Honestly, I was very concerned and worried about the potential harm that this type of public statement would have on others.

 What Sándor said was very damaging and could lead to serious consequences for anyone who was in need of mental health support.

-My small group leader informed me the following week that he shared my story with Sándor.
-I had a feeling he was going to do that, so I was not surprised, but it still left me guarded moving forward.
-I was so upset and felt like he had abused my trust.
+The following week, I was still attending the small group for some reason, despite feeling completely ostracized the first month of attending this church.
+My small group leader informed me how he had taken it upon himself to share my story and concerns with Sándor.
+I somehow had a feeling he was going to do that, so I was not surprised, but it still left me guarded moving forward.
+I was so upset and felt like he had abused my trust and I had only known him for a few weeks, maybe a month.

-Sándor stayed silent about knowing that I felt offended by his teaching in the Freedom class for nearly two years.
-Then, in a moment of vulnerability—my eyes closed, his hand resting on my shoulder—he brought it up while praying for me.
+Sándor stayed silent about knowing that I felt offended by his Freedom class teaching for nearly two years.
+I felt it was pointless to talk to him about it, so I never addressed this with him.
+However, during a Team Christland meeting in a moment of vulnerability—my eyes closed, his hand resting on my shoulder—he brought it up while praying for me.
 I remember him praying something to the effect of “I know there were some hard things that you experienced and disagreed with when you first started attending this church.
 And as a result of you pushing through that hard stuff, God saved you and your husband.”
 This is not an exact quote, but very close to what he said.

 It’s become very clear to me that the Network as a whole views mental health issues as something that can simply be prayed away, rather than taken seriously.